mkgeiger/mqtt-broker/README.md

 ```
 sudo openssl genrsa -out server.key 2048
 ```
 4. Now we create a server certificate request.
 When filling out the form the `Common Name` is important and is usually the domain name of the server.
 In my case it would be `YOUR_DOMAIN.freemyip.com`.
-Please fill in the other fields slightly different values as in step 2.
+Please fill in the other fields with slightly different values as in step 2.
 ```
 sudo openssl req -new -out server.csr -key server.key
 ```